tyralyn/LOLlipopWrapper/README.txt

 structure notes
     * four kinds of requests: api/lol, championmastery, observer-mode, tournament/public
     * api/lol requests can be regional or static: static data requests are in a diff. format
-    * by default, all requests have one value in the value section: the apiKey. construct default?
+    * by default, all requests have one param in the params section: the apiKey. construct default?
     * idea: one request former/builder that builds individual requests?
+    * different caches for different kinds of requests

 basic api (non champ mastery, non observer-mode, non tournament)
     * suffix format is in the form of /api/lol/ + static (if static) + region + version + request category + further modifiers